Homebrew (video games): Nintendo 3DS

 Unsigned software can be launched from the SD card without having to install custom firmware on the device by using an exploit to run The Homebrew Launcher.
 The Homebrew Launcher itself can be launched on system versions 9.0-11.16 on any 3DS system.
 However, without installing custom firmware, the user will need to run the exploit each time they want to access The Homebrew Launcher.

 The majority of system updates that have "Further improvements to overall system stability and other minor adjustments have been made to enhance the user experience" in their changelog are simply to patch Homebrew Launcher (userland) exploits.
 Those that require a specific version of a game or application are often patched in these updates by adding exploited application versions to the "IsTitleAllowed" blacklist, which prevents outdated applications on the list from launching and forces users to update those applications to the latest version to launch the application.
 For example, notehax only works on outdated versions of Flipnote Studio 3D.
 In the 11.6.0-39 system update, all regions of Flipnote Studio version <=1.0.1 in USA, <=1.2.0 in EUR, and <=1.3.1 in JPN were blocked from launching the application, patching the exploit on current firmware.

 In December 2020, an exploit was released that used an oversight in DSiWare, which can run custom code from the DSiWare menu in the 3DS settings app to install the 3DS hacks.
-As of May 2023, many software-based exploits for the system have been patched out in the 11.17.0-50 system update, however some exploits like the aforementioned MSET9 for all 3DS models, super-skaterhax for New 3DS models, and ntrboot as a fallback for the two aforementioned exploits, are still available.
+The majority of exploits for the system were patched out by the 11.17.0-50 system update as of May 2023, with the exception of MSET9 (for all 3DS models), super-skaterhax (for New 3DS models) and ntrboot (for all 3DS models as a fallback for the MSET9 and super-skaterhax exploits).